hahn-th/homematicip-rest-api/GetDevicesAndValues/README.md

 # GetDevicesAndValues
-Get´s all (imported) devices and lists value
+Get´s (all) devices and lists value
+Fore more devices see: https://www.pydoc.io/pypi/homematicip-0.9.3.3/index.html

 ## Examples
  - api.py - Get (all) devices and values